Locations:

 If you take Hollywood’s word for it, popular, rich, white teen girls are the ones who develop eating disorders.
 And while they certainly can be at risk, they’re far from alone.
 And newer research is changing perceptions about who lives with an eating disorder.

 “Historically, the focus on eating disorders came from studies of anorexia and bulimia that focused on young, white women,” Dr. Heinberg points out.
-“But eating disorders affect people across ages, sexes, racial and ethnic backgrounds, and the socioeconomic spectrum.
+“But eating disorders affect people across ages, sexes, racial and ethnic backgrounds, economic means and social status.

 Advertisement